-Tips to heal dry, chapped hands from the dermatologist
+Dermatologist's tips to prevent and heal dry, chapped hands

 The two most important steps to fix dry, chapped hand skin are: